Force over Distance: Promise

 Chapter warnings: Stressors of all kinds.
 Loss of autonomy.
 Physical injuries.
 Boundary violations.

-Text iteration: After dinner drinks.
-Hover to discover is intact.
+Text iteration: Midnight.
+Hover-to-discover is intact.

 Additional notes: None.